How to Use the Command 'nping' (with Examples)

 Explanation:

-• example.com: The target host to ping.
+• example.com: The host machine that is the target of the ICMP ping.

-Example output:
+Example Output:

-Use case 3: Ping a specified host using UDP
+Use case 3: Ping a Specified Host Using UDP

 Code: